Meghan McCain Clapback Goes Viral, Twitter Is Here For ‘You Were At My Wedding Denise’

 — Meghan McCain (@MeghanMcCain) March 26, 2019

 McCain’s tweet took off immediately and the phrase “You were at my wedding Denise” is clearly becoming the next big thing.
-Numerous Twitter profiles have changed their user name to be a variation of this phrase and the memes and general posts utilizing it are plentiful.
+Numerous Twitter profiles have changed their user name to be a variation of this phrase, and the memes and general posts utilizing it are plentiful.

 So far, it doesn’t appear that Meghan had acknowledged how her clapback at her former wedding guest has become the next big thing on social media.
-This one is quickly joining frequently used phrases such as “Becky with the good hair,” “Sir, this is an Arby’s,” and it doesn’t look like it will die down anytime soon.
+This one is quickly joining frequently used phrases such as “Becky with the good hair,” and “Sir, this is an Arby’s,” and it doesn’t look like it will die down anytime soon.

 Julius Caesar, while being stabbed in the back: you were at my wedding Denise…